How to Buy Cryptocurrency for Beginners:

 Types of Cryptocurrencies

-Today, there are about 24,000 different cryptocurrencies in the market, which can be sorted into at least a hundred categories.
-The same asset can be classified into several categories at the same time, depending on the criteria considered.
-However, one of the most common ways to classify cryptocurrencies divides them into two main types: coins and tokens.
+The market features thousands of different cryptocurrencies, which can be sorted into numerous categories.
+An asset can even belong to several categories depending on the classification criteria.
+However, the most common classification divides them into two main types: coins and tokens.

 Crypto Coins